samrushing/irken-compiler/docs/datatypes.md

     (ints2:more 1 (ints2:more 2 (ints2:last 3)))

-You can also have mutually recursive datatypes:
+We can also have mutually recursive datatypes:

     (datatype crazy1
       (:one crazy2)